Vue Storefront is now Alokai! Learn More

 Let's try with another example:

-Creating a custom GraphQL query for fetching full user profile in apps/storefront-middleware/integrations/commercetools/config.ts.
+Creating a custom GraphQL query for fetching a full user profile in apps/storefront-middleware/integrations/commercetools/config.ts.

 export const config = {